omnioiot/mas-scada-historian-connector/mkdocs/docs/configuration.md

 # Connector Configuration

-The configuration files are in **<InstallRoot>/volume/config** directory.
+The configuration files are in **&lt;InstallRoot&gt;/volume/config** directory.

 The following configuration files need to be created to configure the connector:

-- `connection.json`: Contains connection related configuration items to connect to MAS and SCADA historian.
+- `connection.json`: Contains the connection related items to connect to MAS Monitor and SCADA historian.
 - `mapping.json`: Contains mapping configuration to map columns from mapping.csv file into device type, device id, dimensions and metrics, and transform data extracted data from SCADA historian and send to MAS.
+- `CSV file`: CSV file with the Tag Points data that is used by the `mapping.json` to map the assets and the data into MAS Monitor.

 ## Pre-requisite

 * To create `connection.json` file, you need SCADA Historian and MAS connectivity URL and credentials.
 For details refer to corresponding sections.
-* A CSV file with TAG Point data, typically exported from PI Builder, is needed to create mapping rules configuration file.
+* The `CSV file` can be created using PI Builder or created manually following the expected format.

 ## Configuration details:

-For details on connection and mapping rules configuration items, refer to the following sections:
+For details on the format and content of each configuration file, refer to the following sections:

 - [Connection Configuration](connection.md)
 - [Mapping Rules Configuration](mapping.md)